Chapter 5: The Boy Dies

 and I know for sure that we had no part in making that initial contact.

-I believe that they were listed with B Company because they had been
+I believe that they were listed with B Company because they had recently

 changed.